erickhun/blog/content/posts/volleyball-and-beach-volleyball-in-taipei.md

 ## Beach-volley (and grass volleyball)

 Funnily enough, most beaches in Taiwan do not have any decent beach volleyball courts.
 The only decent beach court with good net tension seems to be at [Bebin Park in Hualien](https://www.google.com/maps?cid=15490952783537478442), but it's too far from Taipei.
-One beach court exists in New Taipei City in the [Sunshine Sport Park](https://goo.gl/maps/BkCM96u4DDPafrocA), but the sand there isn’t great and the net is not maintained.
+One beach court exists in New Taipei City in the [Sunshine Sports Park](https://goo.gl/maps/BkCM96u4DDPafrocA), but the sand and net there aren’t great.
+Here one time where we've played King Of the Court:

+{{< youtube QPptJaJlCE4 >}}

-That's why we've created a group and use a [nice Park & Sun portable volleyball net](https://www.parksun.com/Volleyball/Sets/spectrum-classic-volleyball-set.php) that we use every few weeks.
+We have a group with  [Park & Sun portable volleyball net](https://www.parksun.com/Volleyball/Sets/spectrum-classic-volleyball-set.php) that we (try to) use every few weeks.
 We usually play 2x2, 3x3 and 4x4 at a [BB to A level]({{<ref "#skill-level" >}}).
 Feel free to [reach me out](/about/) if you are interested (2x2 and 3x3 is quite intense, we require BB or + level).

 ![Spectrum Classic Beach and Grass volleyball net](/img/volleyball-taipei/spectrum-classic-net-taiwan.jpg)